 Colorful tableaux created by different State organisations participate in the procession.
 Musical bands belonging to State Police lend music to the procession.
 Folk dancers, decorated elephants, horses and camels also form a part of the procession which starts from the Mysore Palace and adjourns at Bannimantap where the Banni tree (Prosopis spicigera) is worshiped.
 The culminating program of the Mysore Dasara festivities is the Panjina Kavayatthu (torch-light parade) held on a grand note at the Bannimantap grounds on the outskirts of the city.
 Exotic fire works and daredevil stunts on motorcycles by a team of the Indian army add to the excitement.
 A Laser show has been added recently to the program.

-- Mysore Dasara Procession (Jumbo Savari) - 11th Oct 2016 Afternoon
+- Mysore Dasara Procession (Jumbo Savari) - 19th October 2018 Early Afternoon

 - Mysore Dasara Torchlight Parade - 19th October 2018 Evening